opencypher/cypherdb/src/content/docs/import/csv.md

 ## Import to relationship table

-When loading into a relationship table, Kuzu assumes the first two columns in the file are:
+When loading into a relationship table, CypherDB assumes the first two columns in the file are:

 - `FROM` Node Column: The primary key of the `FROM` nodes.
 - `TO` Node Column: The primary key of the `TO` nodes.